slycelote/caide/libcaide/README.md

  Simply unpack caide executable to your hard drive.
 Optionally, put it into a directory in your PATH for easier access.

- On Linux you will need to ensure certain libraries are installed, in particular libstdc++6, zlib1g, libgmp10.

 # Quick start
 1. Run `caide init` in an empty directory to initialize caide project.